 Why would you use a device that is registered to your name?
 Do you think that Amazon.com is your friend and would protect you if they realized you were using their device to pirate movies and music?

-And, why would you use a device that could expose your IP address to the world?
+And, why would you use a device that could share your IP address with copyright holders who wish to sue you?
 Your connection to the internet would create a trackable line between your internet account and the server hosting the pirated content.
-Do you really think that your ISP isn’t snooping on you to see whether you are using their bandwidth for legal or illegal purposes?
+Do you really think that your ISP isn’t monitoring your online activities to see whether you are using their bandwidth for legal or illegal purposes?
 If somehow copyright holders figure out how to get the list of IP addresses who downloaded or streamed a particular movie, do you really want to risk being sued for $150,000 for copyright infringement?

 Common sense.
-Even if you will likely not be tracked or caught, DO NOT use devices which connect to the internet without using an encrypted connection.
+Even if you will likely not be tracked or caught, DO NOT use devices which connect to the internet if you don’t understand how doing so shares your IP address.
 Your Kodi-enabled Amazon Fire TV Stick is one such device.

 The Fire TV Stick itself is HDMI enabled, which means that it can plug into any old monitor, and that monitor will become an Amazon movie studio.
 We can even connect our Bluetooth speakers (think, Amazon Echo or ‘Alexa’) to the Amazon Fire TV Stick, and we have theater-quality movies and binge worthy TV shows, all available to be played in our living room.

-If I were a pirate, I would probably NOT put Kodi on my Amazon Fire Stick, even if I set up my router to route all internet traffic through a paid VPN.
+If I were looking to access more content without paying for it, I would probably NOT put Kodi on my Amazon Fire Stick, even if I was aware of the privacy implications and risks of doing so.
 I personally simply don’t trust Amazon.com that they will not at some point become proactively ‘anti-piracy’, and I wouldn’t want to be the recipient of a subpoena letter indicating that I was sued for using my Fire TV Stick in an unlawful way.

 Nevertheless, if you are a regular reader of the TorrentLawyer website, you would not either.
 However, hopefully this article will somehow go out to people searching for “Kodi-enabled Fire TV Sticks,” and we will at least teach them that watching Kodi this way is a bad idea.